pinefoambath/gatsby-portfolio/README.md

-Gatsby page for a basic portfolio page; configured to read content from Markdown files.
+Gatsby page for a portfolio page; configured to read content from Markdown files.